 • Bone marrow suppression: Thrombocytopenia (including grade 4) was observed in patients receiving carfilzomib, with platelet nadirs occurring between day 8 and day 15 of each 28-day treatment cycle, and recovery to baseline by the start of the next cycle.
 Monitor platelets closely and adjust dose or withhold therapy if necessary.
 Hemorrhage due to thrombocytopenia may occur.
 Anemia, lymphopenia, leukopenia, and neutropenia were also observed.

 • Cardiovascular effects: Death caused by cardiac arrest has occurred within 24 hours of administration.
-Carfilzomib has been associated with new-onset or worsening of heart failure (HF), pulmonary edema, decreased left ventricular ejection fraction (LVEF), restrictive cardiomyopathy, myocardial ischemia, and myocardial infarction (including fatalities).
+Carfilzomib has been associated with new-onset or worsening of heart failure (HF), pulmonary edema, decreased left ventricular ejection fraction (LVEF), restrictive cardiomyopathy, myocardial ischemia, and MI (including fatalities).
 Some events occurred in patients with normal ventricular function at baseline.
 Cardiac events typically were observed throughout the course of therapy.
-Patients 75 years of age and older have an increased risk of heart failure.
+Patients ≥75 years of age have an increased risk of heart failure.
 Monitor closely for cardiac complications and for volume overload (due to pretreatment hydration), particularly in patients at risk for HF; withhold carfilzomib therapy for grade 3 or 4 cardiac events until recovery.
-Patients with New York Heart Association Class III and IV heart failure, recent myocardial infarction (within 3 to 6 months), and conduction abnormalities, angina, or arrhythmias not managed by medication were excluded from clinical trials and may be at increased risk for cardiac complications; evaluate with a comprehensive medical assessment prior to initiation and closely monitor.
+Patients with New York Heart Association Class III and IV heart failure, recent MI (within 3 to 6 months), and conduction abnormalities, angina, or arrhythmias not managed by medication were excluded from clinical trials and may be at increased risk for cardiac complications; evaluate with a comprehensive medical assessment prior to initiation and closely monitor.

 • Hepatic effects: Hepatic failure, including fatal cases, has been reported rarely.
 Increased transaminases and hyperbilirubinemia have also been observed.
 Interrupt therapy with grade 3 or higher hepatic toxicity until resolved or recovered to baseline (may require dose reduction if appropriate to reinitiate); monitor liver enzymes regularly.

 • Hypertension: Hypertension has occurred with use; hypertensive crisis and hypertensive emergency have also been reported (some events were fatal).
-Monitor blood pressure throughout therapy; if hypertension cannot be adequately controlled, interrupt carfilzomib therapy and evaluate; assess risks versus benefits when determining to restart treatment.
+Control hypertension prior to initiating carfilzomib.
+Monitor blood pressure regularly throughout therapy; if hypertension cannot be adequately controlled, interrupt carfilzomib therapy and evaluate; assess risks versus benefits when determining to restart treatment.

 • Infusion reactions: May occur immediately following or within 24 hours of carfilzomib infusion; may be life-threatening.
 Symptoms have included fever, chills, arthralgia, myalgia, flushing, facial edema, vomiting, weakness, dyspnea, hypotension, syncope, chest tightness, or angina.
 To lessen the incidence and intensity of infusion reactions, administer dexamethasone prior to drug administration.